Macroeconomic Datasets & Financial Data Repository

 Labor Market & Employment

-The Fed’s dual mandate in data — unemployment, payrolls, and the highest-frequency jobs indicator.
+The Fed’s dual mandate in data — unemployment, payrolls, and high-frequency leading indicators.

 US Unemployment Rate (1948–2026)

-One half of the Fed’s dual mandate — the most watched labor market indicator, with 900+ monthly observations.
+Half of the Fed’s dual mandate — the most watched labor market indicator, with over 900 monthly observations.

-The highest-frequency labor indicator — published weekly with only 5-day lag.
-The earliest signal of deteriorating employment.
+The highest-frequency labor indicator — published weekly with 5 days of lag.
+The first signal of a deteriorating labor market.

-The most market-moving economic release in the world — total US employment level with 1,000+ monthly observations since 1939.
+The most influential economic release in the world — total US employment level with over 1,000 monthly observations since 1939.

 Real Economy & Activity

-GDP, industrial production, manufacturing surveys, and consumer confidence — the hard and soft data that define the business cycle.
+GDP, industrial production, manufacturing surveys, and consumer sentiment — the hard and soft data that define the business cycle.

 US GDP Growth Rate (1947–2026)

-The headline measure of economic expansion and contraction.
-Two consecutive negative quarters is the common (though unofficial) recession definition.
+The flagship measure of economic expansion and contraction.
+Two consecutive negative quarters = common (but unofficial) definition of recession.

 US Industrial Production Index (1919–2026)

-The Fed’s real output index for manufacturing, mining, and utilities — 100+ years of monthly data.
-The longest continuous measure of US economic activity.
+The Fed’s index for manufacturing, mining, and utilities — over 100 years of monthly data.
+The longest continuous measure of real activity.

 ISM Manufacturing PMI (1948–2026)

-The most-followed manufacturing survey.
-Above 50 = expansion, below 50 = contraction.
-Leads GDP turning points by 1–3 months with minimal revision.
+The most watched manufacturing survey.
+Above 50 = expansion, below = contraction.
+Leads GDP turning points by 1 to 3 months.

-The longest-running US confidence survey.
-Record low of 50 in 2022 (inflation-driven) — lower than GFC and COVID.
-Psychological + leading consumption signal.
+The oldest sentiment survey in the US.
+Record low of 50 in 2022 — lower than the GFC and COVID.
+Leading psychological signal.

 Liquidity & Monetary Policy

 Fed balance sheet, money supply, bank reserves, TGA, reverse repo — the plumbing of the financial system.
-Includes the Net Liquidity composite, GDP-normalized ratios, and the “Stealth Easing” regime classification.
+Includes the net liquidity index and “stealth easing” classification.

-9 datasets · 1 research study · Updated weekly & monthly
+9 datasets · 5 studies · Weekly & monthly updates

-The Liquidity Illusion: Why the Fed’s Balance Sheet Is Not the Market’s Liquidity — And What Is
+The Liquidity Illusion: Why the Fed Balance Sheet Is Not Market Liquidity

-The Fed removed $2.14T via QT.
-The ON RRP returned $2.37T.
-Net Liquidity barely moved.
-A 1,212-week dataset decomposing US system liquidity into three components — revealing how $2.4 trillion in plumbing flows silently offset the largest quantitative tightening in history.
+The Fed destroyed $2.14T via QT.
+ON RRP re-injected $2.37T.
+Net liquidity barely moved.
+A 1,212-week dataset decomposing liquidity into three components.

 Fed Balance Sheet (WALCL)